helm/helm-www/content/en/docs/chart_best_practices/dependencies.md

 File URLs (`file://...`) are considered a "special case" for charts that are assembled by a fixed deployment pipeline.
 Charts that use `file://` are not allowed in the official Helm repository.

+#### Experimental support for Charts hosted on OCI registries

+If you have [enabled experimental OCI support](/docs/registries/), you can specify an OCI reference (`oci://registry/group/image:tag`) for the repository URL.

+When specifying an OCI reference, you may omit the `version` argument if your repository URL contains an image tag (`oci://nginx:1.10`).
+If you do not specify a tag on the URL, the `version` will be used as the tag.
+This means that OCI URLs **do not support SemVer constraints**, only tagged versions are supported.

+If you specify both a tag and a version, the tag takes precedence and the version is ignored.

 ## Conditions and Tags